 Can Therapy Help?

-Those interacting with narcissists are more likely to seek treatment for themselves.
+For loved ones of narcissists, individual therapy can help process emotional harm, rebuild self-esteem, and develop tools for boundary-setting.
 For these folks, it can be helpful to consider choosing a therapist with experience in treating narcissistic abuse.
-You can start your search by using an online therapist directory, or by speaking with a primary care doctor or psychiatrist.
+You can start your search by using an online therapist directory, speaking with a primary care doctor or psychiatrist, or signing up for one of the many online therapy platforms.

 Individual therapy is particularly helpful for cerebral narcissists and those interacting with them.
 This can be done through a number of techniques, including cognitive behavioral therapy (CBT), which helps people adjust thinking patterns and make behavioral changes.
 Couples counseling or family therapy can be helpful as well, but only if the narcissist is willing to participate and build insight into their disorder.